malikov/Authenticate.me-Node-Server/README.md

 Note : in order to test the oauth (instagram / twitter) authentication locally you'll want to change your host file on your windows machine (or use nginx with some reverse proxy settings) to match the url used for the callback.

 For instance if I was to test the app locally I'd change the host to make sure 127.0.0.1 points to authenticate-app-me.herokuapp.com (therefore accessing the server locally would yield : http://authenticate-app-me.herokuapp.com:3000 ).
 Then I'd change the callback url to match : authenticate-app-me.herokuapp.com:3000.

+once the server is live you can navigate to /oauth/instagram or oauth/twitter to test the login

 ### TODO
 tests